hasura/graphql-engine/docs/graphql/cloud/projects/collaborators.rst

 Introduction
 ------------

 You can invite collaborators to your project and grant them partial or complete access to your Hasura console.
+The `Collaborators` tab shows the current people who have access to the project and the people who have been invited to the project.

 Invite a collaborator
 ---------------------